Endless Summer (The Beach Boys album): Releases

 Although originally released as a double album (two LPs in a gatefold sleeve) in the US, the album was released in the UK on a single LP with 10 songs on each side.

 The records on the vinyl release were pressed with Sides 1 & 4 on one disc and Sides 2 & 3 on the other to accommodate record changers, which were widely popular in the 1970s.
 The cassette version differs slightly as to the sequence of tracks.
 Side 1 features all tracks from Sides 1 & 2 in the same order plus "I Get Around" from Side 3.
 Side 2 includes the remaining tracks from Sides 3 & 4 in the same order with the exception of "Girls on the Beach" and "Wendy" which were 'swapped'.

 The song "Help Me, Ronda," the version from the album The Beach Boys Today!, which was the one included in this album, was retitled "Help Me, Rhonda," like the hit single version.
 It was featured as one of two Beach Boys tracks in a promotional-only various artists compilation album issued by Capitol records entitled The Greatest Music Ever Sold (Capitol SPRO-8511/8512), that was distributed to record stores during the 1976 Holiday season as part of Capitol's "Greatest Music Ever Sold" campaign, which promoted 15 "Best Of" albums released by the record label.
 The song was once again retitled "Help Me, Rhonda," for this compilation album.
 "Dance, Dance, Dance" from Spirit of America was the other Beach Boys song to be included.

 The audiophile reissue label DCC Compact Classics released its own Endless Summer CD in 1995.
 It was mastered by Steve Hoffman and contains the hit single versions of "Help Me, Rhonda" and "Be True to Your School" rather than the alternate album versions which appeared on the original release.
 It also retains the "Good Vibrations" bonus track from the 1987 Capitol CD.
+It also swapped the positions of "Surfin' Safari" and "Surfin' U.S.A.".